 Volunteer at an animal shelter or an organization that helps provide Christmas gifts and meals to local families.

 Avoid triggering media like holiday music, movies and commercials.
 It’s okay to change the channel or radio station.

 Allow yourself to set the boundaries to protect your mental health and take care of yourself.
-For example, attend holiday gatherings but don’t feel obligated to stay the entire time.
+For example, attend wonderful holiday gatherings but don’t feel obligated to stay the entire time.

 Focus on any little moments that bring joy.

 Look around.
 Most people you see are experiencing seasonal affective disorder or SAD.
 Less sunlight and colder temperatures lead to feelings of isolation and melancholy, which can make symptoms of depression and drug addiction more prominent.
 Staying home and spending time alone becomes much more common for people dealing with SAD because it’s cold, dark and snowy outside.
 This cycle of depression and isolation can be difficult to break, and many people just wait for spring to arrive.
 SAD affects holiday depression and can increase how much you dread the season and want to disengage with loved ones and the world around you.